elinmelk/ISD/README.md

 ---

 ## 📜 License
-This project is open-source and available under the **MIT License**. 📝
+This project is open-source and available to everyone. 📝